Book Publishing Services for Authors Who Keep 100% of Their Rights

 How do payment terms work for larger projects?

 Payment plans scale with project size.
 Projects under $1,000 are paid in full at start.
 Projects between $1,000 and $4,999 can split 50% at start and 50% at midpoint.
 Projects between $5,000 and $9,999 can split into milestone payments (25% per phase) or a 3-month plan.
 Projects between $10,000 and $19,999 can extend to a 6-month plan.
-Projects over $20,000 can extend to a 12-month plan.
-The total never increases for choosing a longer plan.
+Projects of $20,000 or more can extend to a 12-month plan.
+Choosing a longer plan does not increase the total.

 What is the difference between AuthorWings and a hybrid publisher?